 Zefunot Culture introduced Daniela together with the guitarist, Eyal Leber, to its audience in 2016.

 Daniela began her vocal studies at the Karmiel Music Conservatory.
 She has served in the IDF as an Outstanding Musician, and completed her degree of B.Mus. at the Jerusalem Music Academy.
 There she has won the first place in the Lieder competition and the Mendelssohn competition.
 She was a member of “Meitar” Israeli Opera Studio

-She has won the first prize in the Aviv Competitions in Israel.
-She received the Michal Oren Prize for Voice, as well as the Mira Zakai prize for the best performance of an Israeli vocal work in memory of her parents George and Eva Koigen.
+She has won the first prize in the Aviv Competitions in Israel, there she received the Michal Oren Prize for Voice, as well as the Mira Zakai prize for the best performance of an Israeli vocal work in memory of her parents George and Eva Koigen.

-Daniela has performed the solo parts in the Requiem and Mass in C Minor (Mozart), Four Grands Motets (Mondonville), Gloria (Poulenc / Vivaldi), Magnificat (Bach / Rutter), Salomon and Dixit Dominus (Handel), Stabat Mater and Salve Regina (Pergolesi), Psalms 42 (Mendelssohn),
+She has performed the solo parts in the Requiem and Mass in C Minor (Mozart), 4 Grands Motets (Mondonville), Gloria (Poulenc / Vivaldi), Magnificat (Bach / Vivaldi), Messiah, Saul, Solomon, Judas Macchbaeus, La Resurrezione and Dixit Dominus (Handel), Stabat Mater and Salve Regina (Pergolesi), Psalms 42 (Mendelssohn),

 Bachianas Brasileiras no. 5 (Villa-Lobos) and other works.